 Betty has spare net income and is considering whether to:

-Assuming the loan interest rate remains the same for the 10-year period, Barry will need to pay an extra $820 per month post tax to clear the mortgage at age 65.
-Alternatively, Betty can invest the pre-tax equivalent of $820 per month as a salary sacrifice contribution into super.
-As she earns $90,000 pa, her marginal tax rate is 34.5% (including the 2% Medicare levy), so the pre-tax equivalent is $1,252 per month.
-This equals to $15,024 pa, and after allowing for the 15% contributions tax, she’ll have 85% of the contribution or $12,770 working for his super in a tax concessional environment.
+Sorry, this bit is a blur of numbers (unavoidable unfortunately!!).
+If you just want the bottom line, see a few paragraphs down.
+If you want to know how we got there, keep reading.
+Assuming the loan interest rate remains the same for the 10-year period, Betty will need to pay an extra $787 per month post tax to clear the mortgage at age 65.
+Alternatively, Betty can invest the pre-tax equivalent of $787 per month as a salary sacrifice contribution into super.
+As she earns $90,000 pa, her marginal tax rate is 34.5% (including the 2% Medicare levy), so the pre-tax equivalent is $1,201 per month or $14,418 per annum.
 To work out how much she’ll have in super in 10 years, we’re using the following super assumptions:

 Case studies in this publication are for illustration purposes only.
 The investment returns shown in any case studies in this publication are hypothetical examples only and do not reflect the historical or future returns of any specific financial products.
 Past performance is not a reliable guide to future returns as future returns may differ from and be more or less volatile than past returns.
 Any general tax information provided in this publication is intended as a guide only and is based on our general understanding of taxation laws.
 It is not intended to be a substitute for specialised taxation advice or an assessment of your liabilities, obligations or claim entitlements that arise, or could arise, under taxation law, and we recommend you consult with a registered tax agent.